Guide to Consumer Information

 Drug and Alcohol Abuse Prevention

-The University’s policy can be found in the University’s updated Bulletin/Course Catalog at http://www.uky.edu/registrar/2019-2020-bulletin.
+The University’s policy can be found at the following link: https://www.uky.edu/provost/student-health-and-safety-policies

 Per state laws, distance education courses and programs must be legally authorized in a state prior to offering courses or programs to students residing there.
 In addition, programs in fields regulated by licensure or certification may not meet the educational requirements for licensure in certain states.
 Therefore, program availability varies by state.